The importance of an ID card

 Born in Thailand but considered an illegal immigrant

 In the early 80s, my parents fled from a conflict zone in Burma to Thailand.
 I was born in 1985 and according to the old citizenship law, I was an illegal immigrant, even though I was born in Thailand.

 Without the white Thai citizen card, I couldn’t travel outside the district in which I was living, get a certificate when I finished school, continue to higher education or apply for a good job.
 To legally get a job, I would have to pay for a work permit like migrant workers do.
 Gradually, some of my stateless classmates got Thai citizenship, which made me jealous.

 My mother said I couldn’t get a citizenship card because of the law and that we were too poor.
 Despite this, I began hoping that one day I would get a better legal status.

 One day in 2009, the head of my village came to inform me that there was a new citizenship law, which enabled for people born in Thailand to apply for citizenship.
 I was very excited!
 I went to the district office to apply and felt happy when I came home.

 But months passed and I heard nothing.
-Some people who applied at the same time as me got their ID cards, but my mother said that it was because they had paid someone to help, and that our family did not have much money.
-I was angry, but thought that maybe it was not meant for me to become a Thai citizen after all.
+Some people who applied at the same time as me got their ID cards, but my mother said that it was because they had paid someone to help and that our family did not have much money.
+I was angry but thought that maybe it was not meant for me to become a Thai citizen after all.

 Another year passed.
 In 2010 I got married and moved to my husband’s house.
 Most Thai citizen men avoid marrying stateless women, but my husband said he didn’t care.
 After trying to get help with my application from a person who proved to be very unreliable, my husband attended some training conducted by an organization called the Social Life Project (SLP).
-He came home and told me excitedly that it was true that the citizenship law now should recognize me as a Thai citizen, and that he knew how to apply.
+He came home and told me excitedly that it was true that the citizenship law now should recognise me as a Thai citizen, and that he knew how to apply.